tjunghans/react-select/README.md

 ## Properties

-- `items`: an array of items, where items can be an arbitrary object
+- `items`: an array of items, where items can be an arbitrary object.
+If items does not have the properties `value` and `label` then the `itemFilter` needs to be set, to convert each item to a usable object.
-- `itemFilter`: a function that is called with each item and used to map the item to the properties of itemComponent
+- `itemFilter`: a function that is called with each item and used to map the item to the properties `key`, `value` and `label`.
+- `className`: an optional css class for the select element that is rendered
-- `itemComponent`: a react class that is used to display an item
+- `onChange`: a function that is called when the value is changed.

 ## Preview